ajkula/DarkAdventures/README.md

 - **Keys** to open chests or other mechanisms, will break on use.
 - **Moonstones** once used will instantly infuse into your arms and raise your strength by **5 Points**.
 - **Dolls** are a weird unexplained find, owners of that unworldly curiosity have reported to wake up after they thought they died.
 Even the weakest of them felt stronger for a while!
 Will suddenly disappear and revive you instantly with **30 HP** no matter your base health.
  - **Skills** are a set of various techniques each Hero can do to vanquish enemis, you earn them randomly on lvl up.
-Currently all heroes have their Skills available, regarding enemies: Dragon, Goblin, Sorcerer have theirs.
+Currently all heroes have their Skills available, regarding enemies: Dragon, Goblin, Sorcerer, Skeleton have theirs.

 ### More dangers than it seems